James Reed (businessman): Media commentary

 In 2024 Reed launched a podcast, James Reed: All About Business, in which he interviews leading figures from the world of business, management and entrepreneurship.

 Reed is a regular contributor to the Notebook column in City A.M. newspaper.
-Beyond his column he is an active media commentator on a range of employment issues, such as the green skills gap, wages, apprenticeships, automation, working past retirement, employee engagement, prisoner/ex-prisoner employment.
+Reed has commented in the media on a range of employment issues, including the green skills gap, wages, apprenticeships, automation, working past retirement, employee engagement, and prisoner/ex-prisoner employment.
 He has argued that state contracts should not go to corporations that deliberately delay payments to creditors, comparing such firms to "drunk drivers".
 He has encouraged school-leavers to consider work rather than further study upon leaving school.
 Reed supports remote work arrangements.
-He has described the employer's National Insurance increases announced by Chancellor Rachel Reeves in the 2024 budget as a tax on jobs.
-He later argued that proposed “day-one rights” in the Employment Rights Bill could further reduce hiring, particularly of marginal candidates.
+He has described the employers' National Insurance increases announced by Chancellor Rachel Reeves in the 2024 budget as a tax on jobs, which in 2026 he went on to characterise as an "historic mistake".
+He has also argued that "day-one rights" in the Employment Rights Bill have further reduced hiring, particularly of marginal candidates.

 In 2022, Reed publicly argued that the UK would avoid recession, contrary to Bank of England forecasts.
 In July 2023, he warned that recession risks were increasing.

-Reed was formerly an associate of the Prime Minister's Delivery Unit and a member of the IPPR's Taskforce on Race Equality and Diversity in the Private Sector.

 In a 2025 interview with Times Radio, Reed stated that the United Kingdom was experiencing a graduate recession, attributing the trend to artificial intelligence disproportionately affecting entry-level employment opportunities.
 He advised families and school-leavers to reconsider traditional assumptions about white-collar career paths, such as law and accountancy, and to explore alternative routes into the workforce.
+In 2026, Reed expressed support for the introduction of V Levels, proposed post-16 vocational qualifications in England intended to sit alongside A Levels and T Levels.

+Speaking to the BBC in 2026 about the rise of AI and automation, Reed advocated a "robot tax" rather than taxes on employment.
+He added: "Taxation follows wealth.
+When you see these companies being valued at over a trillion, that's where the action is.
+So that's where the taxation should follow."

 Television appearances

 Reed often appears in television and online commercials for the Reed Group, in support of its ongoing Love Mondays campaign.

 Between 2008 and 2018, he appeared in a series of commercials alongside the actor and comedian Rufus Jones.
 Jones plays Reed as a caricature of a superhero who transforms job seekers into their ideal role.
 In one advert Reed makes a cameo appearance as an ice-cream seller who is then transformed into a nightclub DJ.
 The adverts have received more than 73 million YouTube views.
 Some adverts have been directed by the previous year's winners of Reed's annual Short Film Competition.

-Reed has appeared in Series 11, 13 and 15 of BBC TV's The Apprentice.
+Reed has appeared in Series 11, 13, 15 and 20 of BBC TV's The Apprentice.